My 911 saga began with a dream of owning a Porsche 356 but much research and inspection of cars led me to the conclusion that:-

 To cut a long and very messy story short I had to prise the supposedly finished car away from the restorer before he went bust or was prosecuted and I was lucky to move it to the care of Jaz Porsche in Wembley.
 From the outset – Steve Winter set out to sort out the previous restorer’s mistakes and he’s looked after the car mechanically ever since.

 First priority was to replace the supposedly rebuilt engine that came with the car.
 It was the wrong engine anyway – a 2.2 911T engine running on Zenith carbs but flames belching from the cylinders on start-up indicated pulled head studs.
-A 2nd hand period correct period 2.2 S engine complete with mechanical Bosch fuel injection was sourced and fitted.
+A 2nd hand period correct 2.2 S engine complete with mechanical Bosch fuel injection was purchased and fitted.

-Other improvements included S alloy front brake calipers and 2nd hand Bilstein suspension from one of Steve’s race cars.
+Other improvements to the car included S alloy front brake calipers and 2nd hand Bilstein suspension from one of Steve’s race cars.
 With the car eventually running and being used – all sorts of other teething problems were sorted and over the years it’s steadily been improved with a rebuilt gearbox, bored-out and refurbished throttle bodies and various other repairs & upgrades.

 As our only car – the 911 was used for shopping trips, daughter’s taxi to schoolfriends parties, long drives up North to visit family and touring holidays in the UK, Belgium and France.